Before becoming a driver, there are several requirements that must be met.

 Applicants are also required to disclose any previous licensing history.
 Enquiries are made with those authorities and any previous complaints considered with the Council’s Guidelines.
 Licensees are also required to notify Licensing Services of any new licences with any other licensing authority, as well as if they are reviewed, suspended or revoked.

 The applicant is also checked against the National Anti-Fraud Network’s (NAFN) National Register of Refusals, Revocations and Suspensions (NR3S).
-The Council uploaded all its historic computer data to this register and all refusals by the Council are added to this register.
+The Council uploaded all its historic computer data (from 2012) to this register and all refusals by the Council are added to this register.
 Where a matching record is found, information is requested from the licensing authority and a licence will not be granted until this information is considered.

 Finally, the driver must attend our offices in person, where they undergo facial verification against their driving licence and proof of right to work in the UK, as well as presenting their original DBS certificate.
 We use a state-of-the-art system which uses the same technology as can be found at Border Control’s ePassport Gates in UK airports.
+These documents undergo two-step verification by different officers.

 If the applicant is renewing their licence or has held the same licence within the last 12 months, they must provide an HMRC Tax Check code to show that they registered to pay tax.